taxes in slovenia

 Tax on net income of corporations

 The Slovenian Law on the Income of Legal Entities governs corporate tax, which is a direct tax on the net annual income of a legal entity.
 The Law subsumes all legal entities, including not-for-profit organizations, which are considered tax residents in Slovenia and/or whose source of income is Slovenia.
 Sole proprietorships and partnerships are not subject to corporation tax for legal entities.
-The rate of tax is a proportional rate of 19%, which is deducted as a direct tax on an annual basis.

 The Slovenian tax system is residential and corporations have full corporation tax liability.
 The tax residence criterion for legal entities is the seat of incorporation, meaning that the headquarters of the company must be based in Slovenia.
 Moreover, a company can be considered a tax resident if its central management and control is exercised from Slovenia, although the actual seat might be in another country.
 Regardless of tax residence, it is possible for authorities to impose a tax on companies’ incomes if the source of income is Slovenia, according to the income source approach.
 When doing so, national tax authorities observe relevant tax treaties, in order to avoid double taxation.